Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: System Model

-Unless otherwise specified, we consider different realizations of \gls{MIMO} channels to be \gls{iid} samples, while the positions of the transceivers remain fixed.
-When time-evolving channels are considered, we utilize a first-order \gls{AR} model for time step $k$:
+Unless otherwise specified, we consider \gls{MIMO} channel realizations to be \gls{iid} samples, while the positions of the transceivers remain fixed.
+When \gls{TV} channels are considered, we utilize a first-order \gls{AR} model for time step $k$: